History of Information Science

-This Web page draws together a variety of different types of activities and projects related to the History of Information Science and technology as they have been documented on the World Wide Web.
+This page draws together a variety of different types of activities and projects related to the History of Information Science and technology as they have been documented on the Internet.
 These projects and activities represent the work of organizations, associations, and, particularly, individual historians with an interest in the history of Information Science and technology.
 If you know of additional projects or activities that should be linked from this site please inform me, using the e-mail link provided below.

 Bibliography of the History of Information Science and Technology, 1900-2004 8th edition